 Here is the output of the above command:

 Pretty easy, isn't?
-You can save the output of any command and send it to anyone who can help you to fix your system.
+You can save the output of any command in an image file and send it to anyone who can help you to fix your system.

-For example, we can save the "ip addr" command's output to a file called myipaddress.txt using command:
+For example, to save the "ip addr" command's output to a file called myipaddress.txt, run:

 To verify it, view the text file using your favorite text viewers.
 Or, we can do using "cat" command like below.